taylorthul/N741EDA/N741eda_githubmd.md

     ## [1] 3.429735

 ### Cleaning up your tables & Improving Workflow with PIPES (`%>%`)

+The following code shows:

+1.  how to improve your workflow and readability of your code using "pipes" `%>%`
+2.  how to add multiple statistics per variable
+3.  and how to output these multiple stats by group for a given variable

 ``` r
 # these lines of code use the %>% "pipe" command.